Trade Stock Indices

 To read price charts stock traders will need to first of all learn trading analysis.

-The charts use the y-axis or vertical axis to represent the price scale and the x-axis or horizontal axis to represent the time scale.
-Prices are then drawn from left to right with the most recent price being plotted at the furthest point to the right of this chart.
+The charts utilize the vertical axis, or y-axis, to depict the price scale, while the horizontal axis, or x-axis, illustrates the time scale.
+Prices are represented from left to right, with the latest price plotted on the far right of the chart.

 The chart can have different chart time frames